RantAI-dev/Book3-DSAR/content/docs/Part-V/Chapter-24.md

 </p>

 <p style="text-align: justify;">
-The process continues until the MST contains exactly V−1V-1V−1 edges, where V is the number of vertices in the graph.
-This is because a tree with V vertices always has V−1V-1V−1 edges.
+The process continues until the MST contains exactly $V−1$ edges, where $V$ is the number of vertices in the graph.
+This is because a tree with V vertices always has $V−1$ edges.
 At this point, the algorithm terminates, having found the MST with the minimum total edge weight.
 </p>

 - <p style="text-align: justify;">Sort Edges: The edges are first sorted based on their weights in non-decreasing order.
 This sorting ensures that the algorithm considers the least expensive edges first, which is essential for achieving the minimum total weight.</p>